Your Goals | The How To Guide To Fulfillment

 Since age 22, I have been an advocate for journaling.
 It is an investment that is still paying dividends when I reflect on past decisions and directions.

-The book describes how a person can rewire their brain by consistently focusing their energy using a self-made handbook filled with inspirational images and text that excite the mind and stimulate the brain’s neuroplasticity.
+In the original book, Kerry describes how a person can rewire their brain by consistently focusing their energy using a self-made handbook filled with inspirational images and text that excite the mind and stimulate the brain’s neuroplasticity.

 The question I asked myself was, “if money was not an issue, what do you want?”